akash-network/website/src/content/Docs/providers/build-a-cloud-provider/kubernetes-cluster-for-akash-providers/kubernetes-cluster-for-akash-providers/index.md

   - 1.1.1.1
 ```

-It is best to use two different DNS nameservers as in this example - Google DNS (8.8.8.8) and Cloudflare (1.1.1.1).
+It is best to use two different DNS nameserver providers as in this example - Google DNS (8.8.8.8) and Cloudflare (1.1.1.1).

 ## STEP 7 - Provider Ephemeral Storage Config (OPTIONAL)